 Union County is one of 14 New Jersey counties that comprise the NPS’ Crossroads of the Revolution National Heritage area, which recognizes the role New Jersey played in the American Revolution.
 Because the Union County area was one of the earliest regions to be settled, there are numerous sites of significance from the Revolutionary War era.
 These sites will now have their own unique stamp recognizing their inclusion in the National Heritage Area.

-“It is a great feeling to be able to help our local historical societies promote their sites,” said Union County Freeholder Bette Jane Kowalski, who attended a recent Four Centuries meeting and helped distribute the new stamps.
+“It is a great feeling to be able to help our local historical societies promote their sites,” said Union County Commissioner Bette Jane Kowalski.

 Union County offers a free passport to historic sites across the county which can also be used with the stamp program.